aws-samples/aws-serverless-workshops/WebApplication/3_ServerlessBackend/README.md

 # Module 3: Serverless Service Backend

-In this module you'll use [AWS Lambda][lambda] and [Amazon DynamoDB][dynamodb] to build a backend process for handling requests from your web application.
+In this module, you'll use [AWS Lambda][lambda] and [Amazon DynamoDB][dynamodb] to build a backend process for handling requests from your web application.
 The browser application that you deployed in the first module allows users to request that a unicorn be sent to a location of their choice.
 In order to fulfill those requests, the JavaScript running in the browser will need to invoke a service running in the cloud.

 You'll implement a Lambda function that will be invoked each time a user requests a unicorn.
-The function will select a unicorn from the fleet, record the request in a DynamoDB table and then respond to the front-end application with details about the unicorn being dispatched.
+The function will select a unicorn from the fleet, record the request in a DynamoDB table, and then respond to the front-end application with details about the unicorn being dispatched.

 ![Serverless backend architecture](../images/serverless-backend-architecture.png)

 The function is invoked from the browser using [Amazon API Gateway][api-gw].
 You'll implement that connection in the next module.
-For this module you'll just test your function in isolation.
+For this module, you'll just test your function in isolation.

 ## Implementation Instructions